Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 2018: Week 4
 ---

-## Friday In Class:Dancing Droplets
+## Friday In Class: Dancing Droplets

 Dear ENGR/BIOE.80ers,

-Your practical goal for class today (Friday 4 May 2018) is to gain experience programing the behavior of simple systems in space and time.
+Your practical goal for class today is to gain experience programing the behavior of simple systems in space and time.

 **Introduction**